scootcho/dokku-copy-dirs/README.md

 ## Copy build files plugin for Dokku

-Copies `node_modules.tar` from the host's /home/dokku/<APP>/DOKKU_BUILD_FILES directory to the /app directory of a dokku image before the image is built.
+Copies files from host's /home/dokku/<APP>/DOKKU_BUILD_FILES directory to the /app directory of a dokku image before the image is built.

-Often times the deployment process will freeze and cripple the server during installing the node_modules.
-This attempts to mitigate that by utilizing your locally built node_modules (make sure node and npm versions are same on server)

 ## requirements